tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 `onSetup` is used to listen to the editor's [`NodeChange` event]({{site.baseurl}}/advanced/events/#nodechange) to disable the button when the cursor is inside a `time` element (or "node").
 This method is used as it is illogical to insert a `time` element into *another* `time` element.
 The icon from the `insertdatetime` plugin is set `disabled` to `true` in the button configuration.
 This disables the button when it is created.

 `onSetup` is a complex property as it requires a function that takes the button's API and returns an empty function.
-This occurs because `onSetup` runs whenever its toolbar button is created and the returned function must be a callback for when the button is destroyed.
+This occurs because `onSetup` runs whenever its toolbar button is created, and the returned function must be a callback for when the button is destroyed.
 This is essentially an `onTeardown` handler.

 A callback function is bound to an event when using `editor.on(eventName, callback)` to listen to events in `onSetup`.
 The editor needs to be told which function to unbind from which event in the teardown handler using the `editor.off(eventName, callback)`.